 The association traditionally has a low turnover of housing stock, with no low demand housing.
-Our properties are in high demand and the number of people on our housing list has remained fairly static over the last few years (see table below).
+Our properties are in high demand and the number of people on our housing list has increased over the last few years, a complete refresh of the waiting list took place in Summer 2022 which explains the slight drop in figures from 2022 to 2023 but the 2023 figure is still well above the 2018 figure of 296 applicants (see table below).
 We expect this trend to continue until such times as we acquire or develop additional housing stock.

-Having a well maintained, high demand stock base is critical to the success of the Association; our financial planning and AMS.
+Having a well maintained, high demand stock base is critical to the success of the Association, our financial planning and AMS.